 In this case study, we look at one way we helped a client take her first step on the road to being a Landlord.

-She had looked into Remortgaging her house in Doncaster for this purpose before but had been told it wasn’t possible unless they could provide an address for the onward property they wanted to purchase – the proverbial “chicken and egg” scenario.
+She hadn’t looked into remotgage advice in Doncaster prior to remortgage her house, therefore, she was informed that it wasn’t possible unless they could provide an address for the onward property they wanted to purchase – the proverbial “chicken and egg” scenario.

 Robin also mentioned that once or twice a year, she received a dividend in the region of £3000 from one of the companies she was a sleeping partner in, and she has been prone to wasting some of that cash when it arrived, perhaps unexpectedly.